itucsdb1804/itucsdb1804/docs/source/developer/index.rst

    :language: python
    :linenos:
    :lineno-start: 25
-   :caption: baseClass updateGeneric
+   :caption: baseClass update
-   :name: Base Class updateGeneric
+   :name: Base Class update
    :lines: 25-32

-``updateGeneric`` function takes 4 parameters to determine which data will be deleted. ``where_columns`` argument of this function is to select from these attributes and ``where_values`` argument is for filtering results. ``update_columns`` argument of this function is to determine which columns of this table will be updated and ``new_values`` argument is for the new values of this columns.
+``update`` function takes 4 parameters to determine which data will be deleted. ``where_columns`` argument of this function is to select from these attributes and ``where_values`` argument is for filtering results. ``update_columns`` argument of this function is to determine which columns of this table will be updated and ``new_values`` argument is for the new values of this columns.
-This function works as generic for all classes that are derived from ``baseClass``.
+This function is available for all classes that are derived from ``baseClass``, so it works as generic.

 .. literalinclude:: /../../table_operations/baseClass.py
    :language: python